chromaui/learnstorybook.com/content/ui-testing-handbook/react/en/workflow.md

 #### During development

 During development, manually verify the interaction using the InboxScreen stories.
-If it’s working as expected, you can add in an interaction test using a play function.
+If it works as expected, you can add a component test using a play function.

 ```javascript:title=src/InboxScreen.stories.jsx
 // ... code omitted for brevity ...